Written by Peter Daoust

 4-This area will be affected by “the spill over of growth from the City of Hamilton, Brantford, Mississauga, Brampton and the Western G.T.A area”.

 What all of this really means is that many of the small villages and towns along the northern shorelines of Lake Erie could be poised for major transformation going forward.

 What a positive report by a forward thinking consulting firm.

 Now for one final thought.
 I wrote a blog back on Aug 10th 2010 entitled “The Condo Market in St Thomas is Perhaps Not What You Expect!” which further addresses the new emerging condo demand side of this equation.
 Condo living for active or semi active retirees is now very much the norm.

-In summary, “The Villages of Long Point Bay” is perhaps not what you would expect.
+In summary, “The Villages of Long Point Bay” is not what you might expect So far away from other towns.
 What a beautiful section of our north/central Lake Erie shoreline and what a wonderful place for all so many lucky retirees to call home.